Desmond Tobin

 Desmond John Tobin is an Irish academic, researcher and author.
-He is a Full Professor of Dermatological Science at University College Dublin and the Director of the Charles Institute of Dermatology.
-He was Chair of British Society for Investigative Dermatology from 2018 to 2020.
+He is a full professor of dermatological science at University College Dublin and the director of the Charles Institute of Dermatology.
+He was chair of British Society for Investigative Dermatology from 2018 to 2020.
 Tobin is a fellow of The Royal College of Pathologists, of the Higher Education Academy, of the Royal Society of Biology, Institute of Biomedical Science, and of the Institute of Trichologists (where he is currently vice-president).

 Tobin's research is focused on pigmentation and hair follicle health.
 He has conducted extensive research on Alopecia areata, where he was the first researcher to show that patients with AA have circulating antibodies to hair follicle-specific antigens, including trichohyalin.
 He is also a regional editor for the International Journal of Trichology.

 Education

 A native of Navan, County Meath, Ireland, Tobin completed high school education at St Patrick’s Classical School, Navan, and was awarded a B.Sc. from Maynooth University in 1986.

 Tobin then joined North East Surrey College of Technology where he completed his G.I. in Biology (immunology) in 1987.
-In 1991, he received his Ph.D. from the University of London (St John’s Institute of Dermatology).
+In 1991, he received his Ph.D. from St John's Institute of Dermatology at King's College London.
 Subsequently he moved to the United States, where he completed his research post-doctoral training at the Dept. of Dermatology NYU, New York.

 Career

 Tobin briefly worked as Assistant Research Professor at the Department of Dermatology, New York University and Adjunct Assistant Professor at City University of New York before moving back to the Europe in 1996.
 There he joined University of Bradford as a lecturer in Biomedical Sciences.
 He moved up in the ranks becoming a Full Professor in 2004.
-From 2005 to 2008, he served as the Director of the Medical Biosciences Research Group.
+From 2005 to 2008, he served as the director of the Medical Biosciences Research Group.
 In 2008, he was appointed the Associate Dean for Research and Knowledge Transfer at the Faculty of Life Sciences.

-Tobin founded the Center for Skin Sciences at University of Bradford in 2009 and served as its Director until 2018.
-In 2018, he left University of Bradford to return home to Ireland to join the University College Dublin, where he was appointed the Director of Charles Institute of Dermatology.
+Tobin founded the Center for Skin Sciences at University of Bradford in 2009 and served as its director until 2018.
+In 2018, he left University of Bradford to return home to Ireland to join the University College Dublin, where he was appointed the director of Charles Institute of Dermatology.

-In 2018, Tobin was appointed the Chair of British Society for Investigative Dermatology.
+In 2018, Tobin was appointed the chair of British Society for Investigative Dermatology.
 In May 2021, he was made a member of the Royal Irish Academy.